Maximalist Italian Socialist Party: Between the ideological and political identity of the United Front

 The last common appearance of the old guard of Bolshevik Party during the funerals of Felix Dzerzhinsky on 30 April 1926.
 Between Kalinin, Kamenev, Tomsky and Bukharin, there are Joseph Stalin and Leon Trotsky.

 About sixty delegates took part to the PSIm Lyon convention, debating on the anti-fascist struggle and the relations with other organizations abroad.
 The exit from the Italian League for Human Rights was approved, confirming the leave from CGdL, while the join to Red Unions was proposed but rejected by the majority of delegates, who approved instead the participation of PSIm to a united front with communists.
 In 1932, after the death of Turati and Coccia, Nenni and Saragat reinforced their role within the PSI-LSI.
 In a turbulent international situation, communists were talking about a "world revolution" while socialists (including PSIm) were attracted by the opposition to Stalin of Leon Trotsky.
-Meanwhile, the rise to power of the National Socialist German Workers’ Party pushed Italian communists to begin negotiations with other leftists parties in order to create a consultative committee regarding actions to be performed in Italy and abroad.
+Meanwhile, the rise to power of the National Socialist German Workers’ Party pushed Italian communists to begin negotiations with other leftists parties to create a consultative committee regarding actions to be performed in Italy and abroad.

 A few days later, the 22nd Congress of PSI-LSI was held in Marseille on 17–18 April 1933.
 An invitation was addressed to PSIm for the reconstruction of the socialist unity among the LSI, while the proletarian one with communists was complained, but refusing the Bolshevik notion of power which would have dictatorship and terrorism as main fatal consequences.